IBPSA Project 2

 Task 1: Outreach and Community Building

-Task Leader: Javier Arroyo, KU Leuven, Belgium
+Task Leader: Javier Arroyo, Wedoco, Spain

 This task will focus on activities that encourage, facilitate, and disseminate BOPTEST usage, adoption, and feedback to development.